Bobbo117/MQ135-Air-Quality-Sensor/README.md

 ![image](https://github.com/user-attachments/assets/be24d9ab-758d-421a-aa32-b21a0685b0c2) ![image](https://github.com/user-attachments/assets/d0af170c-036d-4ee3-a305-74bce83af16a)

+The MQ135 board has several components, including the MQ135 sensor, a power LED, an alarm LED, a variable resistor to adjust the alarm level that triggers the alarm LED and the D0 pin, a Load Resistor (RL), as well as additional circuitry associated with the digital output.
+The board has 4 pins:  Vcc (5v), GND, A0 (Analog voltage), and D0 (digital signal).
+The digital signal is low when the voltage exceeds the trigger level set by the potentiometer.

+# MQ135 Air Quality Sensor

 The MQ135 sensor ([datasheet here](https://www.olimex.com/Products/Components/Sensors/Gas/SNS-MQ135/resources/SNS-MQ135.pdf)) uses the presence of certain gases to change the electrical resistance of the sensor.